Chattogram Royals: BPL 11

-The newly revived Chittagong Kings went on to become the runners up of the 2025 Bangladesh Premier League.
+The newly revived Chittagong Kings went on to become the runners-up of the 2025 Bangladesh Premier League.

 The squad consisted of local stars including Shoriful Islam and Shamim Hossain and also featured notable overseas cricketers such as Moeen Ali, Angelo Mathews, Graham Clarke, Mohammad Wasim Jr. and Binura Fernando.

 However, the team owner, Sameer Quader Chowdhury elicited huge controversies after several allegations were made against him and the team management by prominent cricketers such as team mentor Shahid Afridi and top order batsman Parvez Hossain Emon as well as team host Yesha Sagar regarding payment delays.

+BPL 12

+The franchise for Chattogram for the 12th edition of the Bangladesh Premier League has been acquired by Triangle Sports, and has been rebranded to Chattogram Royals. but later BCB took the ownership of this team as Triangle Sports signed off.

+The squad currently consists of local talents with the likes of Mahedi Hasan who is also the captain of this team as well as Shoriful Islam.
+Other notable players include Ziaur Rahman, Naim Sheikh who was bought at a price of 1.10 crores from the auction, and Mukidul Islam.

+Overseas players include the likes of Mirza Tahir Baig, Cameron Delport, Adam Rossington, Kamran Ghulam and Asif Ali.